likethemammal/gamepad-micro/README.md

 ```

+### Example

+An example of basic install and setup can be found [here](http://likethemammal.github.io/gamepad-micro/example.html).
+The source for the example can be found [here](https://github.com/likethemammal/gamepad-micro/blob/master/example.html)

 ### Updates

 The `onUpdate` function is the main way to interface with GamepadMicro.
 It expects a callback, that will forward along a `gamepads` array.
 Look through this array to get all the [details](/#gamepads) for each gamepad.